starknet-io/starknet-docs/website/docs/Blocks/transaction-life-cycle.md

 ### NOT_RECEIVED

-Transaction is not yet known to the seuqencer
+Transaction is not yet known to the sequencer

 ### RECEIVED